TELEPHONE TRIAGE AND ON THE DAY APPOINTMENTS

 Please register for online services in order to book & see available appointments via the 'quick link' on the right-hand side.
 You will be required to bring ID when requesting online access at the surgery.
 Any person aged over 16 will be required to request their own online access.

-Urgent appointments are available via telephone triage from 08:30 to 10:15 on Mondays and Fridays and days following a bank holiday and from 08:30 to 09:15 other weekday mornings.
+Urgent appointments are available via telephone triage from 08:30 am on Monday to Friday.
+Also from 2pm in the afternoon Monday to Friday.
 Your details will be taken by the receptionist and you will be called back by the duty doctor or nurse as soon as possible.

 There are pre-bookable Saturday morning appointments available.
 However, no other routine facilities are available on Saturdays.
 You are not able to collect prescriptions on a Saturday morning.

 If there are no available appointment times in clinics that are not suitable for you, we will endeavor to arrange a suitable time.

 Routine appointments are released daily and they are always for 3 weeks time.
 Monday on a Monday, Tuesday on a Tuesday etc. There is also a percentage of appointments that are available to book online also for 3 weeks in advance.
 (Depending on Drs availability).

 PLEASE NOTE THAT APPOINTMENTS ARE FOR 1 PROBLEM ONLY.